“Fear is the main source of superstition, and one of the main sources of cruelty. To conquer fear is the beginning of wisdom.”

 If this were a story of any normal person, it’s very easy to imagine what would happen next: screaming, panic, propane bomb flung from the hand, and resulting catastrophe after that as fire spills out and other things catch; the basement starts to burn, the rafters overhead to break, and the two men either perish there, or escape with everything destroyed.

 But Ajan is not normal, he is a meditator.
-If any fear arose in him at that moment, he saw it and removed it right away, almost at the instant when it arose.
+If any fear arose in him at that moment, he saw it and removed it right away, at the instant when it arose.
 He looked across the table at Eric, showed him his burning hand and said “Look at that Eric!
 What should we do with it?”

-Eric looked at the burning hand and calmly, without hesitating, reached out and turned off the burner.
+Eric looked at the burning hand and calmly, without hesitating, simply reached out and turned off the burner.
 The fire disappeared as suddenly as it had appeared.
 And the two men laughed.

 Most of us have, strangely enough, learned to see fear as something that can actually be useful, that can save us from danger.
 I just typed “fear” into Google, and one of the first results I read was this: “Fear serves survival by generating appropriate behavioural responses.”